Skip to main content

 Frequently asked questions

-Which of the following are included in the price?
+Which of the following are included in the price of your wedding officiant services?

 Ceremony Rehearsal